 What is a business simulation exercise?

-business simulation exercise is a focused activity that replicates specific elements of a business scenario.
+A business simulation exercise is a focused activity that replicates specific elements of a business scenario.
 These exercises are designed to hone skills like budgeting, communication, prioritization, and strategic planning.

 For example, one of the classic business simulation exercise examples involves managing a virtual product launch.
 Teams must coordinate R&D, marketing, supply chain, and finance decisions within a tight timeframe and budget.
 Another example might be a simulation of a P&L management challenge, where participants adjust levers to keep their business unit profitable amid market changes.